(Answered) Can You Back Up a Disabled/Unavailable iPhone?

 So, even if you don't have a backup, you can still access your important data and media.

-How Do I Locate if I have iTunes Backup Stored on My Mac or PC?
+Locate if there is an iTunes Backup on Mac or PC

 So, you are unable to find the iPhone backup on your iCloud account.
-However, there is a chance that you had previously saved some files on your Windows PC or Mac computer via iTunes.
+However, there is a chance that you had previously saved some files on your Windows PC or Mac computer via iTunes or Finder.

 However, it can be challenging for a first-time user to access the stored backup as the data is generally saved to a backup folder on the Finder window or iTunes.